ITR Filing Deadline Missed?

 What is Sovereign Gold Bond (SGB)?

-About Sovereign Gold Bond Scheme
+Features of Sovereign Gold Bond

 • Eligibility Criteria –

-a person has to be an Indian resident Individual, HUF (Hindu Undivided Family), Trust, Charitable Institution, or University to be eligible to make a subscription to Gold Bonds.
+A person has to be an Indian resident Individual, HUF (Hindu Undivided Family), Trust, Charitable Institution, or University to be eligible to make a subscription to Gold Bonds.
 Individual investors with subsequent change in residential status from resident to non-resident may continue to hold Sovereign Gold Bond till early redemption/maturity.

 • Denomination/value-